Parmeggiani-Lab/elfin/theories_and_assumptions.md

  - [S] Elfin is not a 0-1 Knapsack problem because each solution might visit a node multiple times, and the order of visits matter.
 These seem to be a hint that dynamic programming cannot help elfin solve its problem

 ## Beyond the general guiding graph
-On top of the using a guiding graph (in elfin-ui terms, this would be a pure path guide network) as input, we want to allow the user to manually specify parts of the solution.
+On top of the using a guiding graph as input, we want to allow the user to manually specify parts of the solution.
 This comes in the following forms:
  1. Placing specific modules in 3D space
  2. Connecting specific modules to path guides
- 3. Specify whether/how much a specific module can translate/rotate in case a more optimal solution can be generated
+ 3. Specify spatial tolerance between a module and a path guide

+ - [D] A "path guide" is a pure guiding graph that may or may not connect to user-defined modules (in a possibly hybrid elfin problem statement)

 Numbers 1 and 2 help reduce the search space by reducing the solution size and also by restricting interface choices.
-However, number 3 <em>adds</em> complexity.
-If user-specified modules can move/rotate around, I can think of two ways that elfin can effectively use this information:
- 1. During candidate evaluation, take into account the spatial tolerance by Kabsch'ing only on nodes that have no spatial tolerance (tolerance needs to be "floored" in preprocessing).
-Because elfin's scoring function doesn't care about rotation, we need to add rotation tolerance check in this case
- 2. Elfin generates a discrete set of possible poses for each spatially tolerant module and tries to solve each case and find the optimal between the poses

- Method 1 seems more straightforward, but might need to violate user-defined tolerances.
-Method 2 gurantees that user-defined tolerances are observed, but is compute intensive and feels ugly.
+However, number 3 is a bit less obvious.
+At first look, it seems that spatial tolerances create a volume in which hinges may reside and angle "fans" in which hinges could face, thus requiring infinite(!) more pose checks.

+ - [D] A "hinge" is a user-specified module that connects to a path guide

+Since we simply can't afford to search infinitely more poses, we could try to discretize the tolerance volume/angle fans.
+However, that requires a granularity parameter, and still increases the search space by at least an order of magnitude.

+A better way is to simply evaluate a candidate based on the hinge node emitting zero score if it satisfies the spatial tolerance.
+If there is no spatial tolerance, the tolerant volume is just a single point and the tolerant angle fan a single vector.
+This adds constant amount of work in evaluation, but doesn't require any increase in search space.